open-telemetry/semantic-conventions/docs/attributes-registry/container.md

 | `container.cpu.state` | string | The CPU state for this data point.  |`user`; `system`; `kernel` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

+**[1]:** Docker defines a sha256 of the image id; `container.image.id` corresponds to the `Image` field from the Docker container inspect [API](https://docs.docker.com/engine/api/v1.43/#tag/Container/operation/ContainerInspect) endpoint.
+K8s defines a link to the container registry repository with digest `"imageID": "registry.azurecr.io /namespace/service/dockerfile@sha256:bdeabd40c3a8a492eaf9e8e44d0ebbb84bac7ee25ac0cf8a7159d25f62555625"`.
+The ID is assinged by the container runtime and can vary in different environments.
+Consider using `oci.manifest.digest` if it is important to identify the same image in different environments/runtimes.

+**[2]:** [Docker](https://docs.docker.com/engine/api/v1.43/#tag/Image/operation/ImageInspect) and [CRI](https://github.com/kubernetes/cri-api/blob/c75ef5b473bbe2d0a4fc92f82235efd665ea8e9f/pkg/apis/runtime/v1/api.proto#L1237-L1238) report those under the `RepoDigests` field.

+**[3]:** If using embedded credentials or sensitive data, it is recommended to remove them to prevent potential leakage.

 `container.cpu.state` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |